St. Joseph’s School Crab Feed Dinner & Auction

 The Crab Feed is the major fundraiser for St. Joseph’s School.
-It is held in late February/early March each year, and consists of a dessert, silent and live auction as well as an online auction.
+It is held each spring, and consists of a dessert, silent and live auction as well as an online auction.
 As part of the live auction, beautiful pieces of art made by your children will also be auctioned off as a one of a kind masterpiece.
-Last year, the Crab Feed raised $143,000 for St. Joseph’s School and $46,000 for the school counselor and reading specialist office additions in the paddle raiser.
-This year the goal of the Crab Feed is to raise $110,000.
-We hope to not only meet, but exceed this goal for 2017 along with raising additional funds for our Paddle Raiser, the focus of which will be revealed in the weeks ahead.
+Last year, the Crab Feed raised $143,000 for St. Joseph’s School and $38,000 for a campus improvements in the paddle raiser.
+This year the goal of the Crab Feed is to raise $175,000.
+We hope to not only meet, but exceed this goal for 2019 along with raising additional funds for our Paddle Raiser, the focus of which will be revealed in the weeks ahead.

 In the early years, St. Joseph’s School families used to go to the Oregon coast and get crab.
 They would then bring it back to Boise and host a crab feed as a fundraiser in the school cafeteria.
 They would set up tables complete with red checkered tablecloths and make any additional food in the church kitchen.
 Today, we maintain the name; however, the meal may or may not contain crab.

-The 2017 Crab Feed will be held on the evening of Saturday, March 4th at the Grove Hotel.
+The 2019 Crab Feed will be held on the evening of Saturday, April 6th.
 More details on theme and attire will be coming in the days ahead.
-A special room rate will be offered to all Crab Feed attendees who wish to stay overnight at the Grove Hotel the evening of the event.

 Crab Feed tickets will be available for purchase online at our auction website hosted by Greater Giving.
 Dinner selections, pre-registration, sponsorship information and much more can be found at our auction website.
 Look for the link to our auction page on our website and in our Crab Feed Chronicles communications in the coming days.